 Exactly which patterns, how, when and why this complexity and infrastructure is put together is something we know practically nothing about.
 This gives cause for great concern as these rare structures are at great risk of disappearing in front of our very eyes due to heavy loads of ignorant visiting scuba divers.

 The popular Aqaba anemone city assemblage of the magnificent sea anemones (Heteractis magnifica) is, for example, found at the southernmost point of the Sinai Peninsula, northern Red Sea.
 It is situated on a reef approximately 150 meters east of the popular Shark and Yolanda Reef.
-At present, about 20-30 large diveboats with up to 300 divers and 1500 snorkellers visit this magnificent superstructure every day.
-Most of these visitors have absolutely no education in proper behavior on coral reefs.
+At present, about 20-30 large dive boats with up to 300 divers and 1500 snorkelers visit this magnificent superstructure every day.
+Most of these visitors have absolutely no education in proper behaviour on coral reefs.

-And the carrying capacity of daily visitors to any one anemone city may only be only 1/10 of the present load.
+And the carrying capacity of daily visitors to anyone anemone city may only be only 1/10 of the present load.
 Consequently, the risk of this anemone city disappearing forever within the next decade or two is very real.
 Despite these facts, the first scientific study ever of Sinai’s “anemone city” did not take place until the summer of 2002 when a Danish research team visited the site.
-This article is the summary of that study.*
+This article is a summary of that study.*

-Anemone city at Ras Muhammad consists of massive amounts of the clownfish sea anemones and consequently also the local two-banded anemonefish (Amphiprion bicinctus) and the three spot damsel fish (Dascyllus trimaculatus).
+Anemone city at Ras Muhammad consists of massive amounts of the clownfish sea anemones and consequently also the local two-banded anemonefish (Amphiprion bicinctus) and the three-spot damselfish (Dascyllus trimaculatus).
 The former are obligate symbionts in host sea anemones and the latter are facultative symbionts as juvenile in host sea anemones.
-(See explanation in sidebar.)
+(See explanation in the sidebar.)